 No resource monitoring.
 Ollama reads system RAM once at startup and never refreshes.
 It cannot detect memory pressure from other applications.
 If you load a model that's too large, your Mac swaps to disk and everything slows to a crawl - Ollama won't warn you first.
 Open WebUI has the same blind spot.

 One trick.
 Ollama runs LLMs.
 That's it.
 No text-to-speech.
 No speech-to-text.
 No OCR.
 No image upscale.
-No embeddings server.
-No RAG pipeline.
+No RAG pipeline (embeddings only).
 No browser automation.
 If you want any of those capabilities locally, you're installing and configuring separate tools for each one.

 ModelPiper connects to Ollama as an external provider.
 If you already have Ollama running, you can use it with ModelPiper's visual interface instead of the terminal.